The Extreme Ownership Checklist

 10 Step Extreme Ownership Checklist

-Here is the checklist for approaching projects from an extreme ownership philosophy.
-There are 10 steps, and each is important.
-No skipping.
+Here is the checklist for approaching projects using extreme ownership principles.

 1. Define and embrace the mission